 For people who want to change the existing shower faucet system in their combined tub and shower, the HIMK Wall Mounted Shower System offers replacements (or new installations) for a rainfall shower head, handheld shower wand, and even the bathtub faucet so that the shower can have a uniform look.
-The single-tap mixer shower faucet system comes in a matte black finish, but also can be found in a polished chrome or standard chrome finish.
+The single-tap mixer shower faucet system comes in a matte black finish, but also can be found in a polished chrome, brushed nickel, or brushed gold finish.

 For some of the most commonly asked questions and their answers, take a look below before shopping for your new shower faucet set.

 Q. How long can I expect my shower faucet to last?

 The durability of your shower faucet can depend on a lot of factors such as brand, frequency of use, frequency of cleaning and maintenance, and hardness of water.
 However, a shower faucet should be able to last between 15 and 20 years before needing replacement.